magmide/magmide/README.md

 ---

-# What could we build with Magma?
+# What could we build with Magmide?

 A proof checker with builtin support for metaprogramming and verification of assembly languages would allow us to build any logically representable software system imaginable.
-Here are some rough ideas I think are uniquely empowered by the blend of capabilities that would be afforded by Magma.
+Here are some rough ideas I think are uniquely empowered by the blend of capabilities that would be afforded by Magmide.
 Not all of these ideas are *only* possible with full verification, but I feel they would get much more tractable.

 ## Truly eternal software